-900,000 shares

-2,794,282 shares(1)

-31,192,780 shares(2)(3)

-To repay outstanding indebtedness under the

-Company's revolving line of credit (the "Credit

-Facility").

-FIX
+Common Stock offered by the Company Common Stock offered by Selling 400,000 shares Stockholders 2,809,859 shares(1) Common Stock to be outstanding after the offering 31,005,706 shares(2)(3) Use of proceeds To repay outstanding indebtedness under the Company's revolving line of credit (the "Credit Facility").
+NYSE symbol FIX

 - (1) Includes 182,500 shares of Restricted Common Stock.
 Each share of Restricted Common Stock is entitled to 0.55 of one vote on all matters submitted to stockholders.
 Restricted Common Stock is convertible into one share of Common Stock under certain circumstances.
-See "Description of Capital Stock -- Common Stock and Restricted Common Stock." - (2) Excludes 3,067,638 shares of Common Stock issuable upon exercise of currently outstanding options granted at a weighted average exercise price of \$14.88 per share.
+See "Description of Capital Stock -- Common Stock and Restricted Common Stock." - (2) Excludes 3,033,638 shares of Common Stock issuable upon exercise of currently outstanding options granted at a weighted average exercise price of \$14.71 per share.
 See "Management -- 1997 Long-Term Incentive Plan" and " -- 1997 Non-Employee Directors' Stock Plan." - (3) Includes 2,560,412 shares of Restricted Common Stock.